The treachery and tenacity of fraternal devotion—Jennifer Malec reviews Sally Rooney’s new novel, Intermezzo

 In her latest novel, Intermezzo, the charged inner monologue Sally Rooney has become known for reaches fever pitch.
 Feelings and ideas swirl in the minds of her characters, while the taught sinews of long relationships fetter genuine communication.
 Her exploration of relationships—romantic and, for the first time in her work, familial—retains the intensity of her earlier work, but reaches a new level of profundity, as sexual tension and spiky wit give way to a deeper sense of tenderness and a lighter brand of charm.

 For much of Intermezzo, the action is almost entirely internal.
 Uncomfortable conversations are coolly carried out while minds fizz and seethe, but real world gestures are rare.
-One of the most dramatic physical moments in the book occurs when David hurls a candlestick to the ground in a burst of undirected fury.
+One of the most dramatic physical moments in the book occurs when Peter hurls a candlestick to the ground in a burst of undirected fury.
 Or maybe he knocked it off the mantlepiece.
 Or did he just drop it?
 Even he’s not sure.
 But in novels of inner life, corporeal events stand out like signposts: when the precious punch bowl almost shatters but then doesn’t in Vladimir Nabokov’s Pnin, when Leke filches Tsotso’s earrings in Yewande Omotoso’s Bom Boy, when Nathi helps his uncle put the finishing touches on a pit toilet in Masande Ntshanga’s The Reactive.
 We’re left wondering what these moments signify.
 In Intermezzo, Peter commits his transgression at the point he finally realises there is no acceptable solution to the romantic knot at the centre of his life.

 On the one hand, the love of his life, high principle of his conscience, his complicated feelings for whom have prevented him, let’s be honest, from developing any kind of serious attachment to anyone else for the last, whatever, fourteen years.
 Certain difficulties, certain problems to be negotiated, but isn’t that what it means to love someone?
 On the other hand, his captive, his tormentor, on whom he has lavished how much money, jewellery, gifts, who likes it a little rough, who has with mischievous pleasure outwitted him at every move, and with whom he is feebly and defeatedly in love.

 Throughout the novel, the cast of characters vacillate between believing their relationships cannot fail and that they are doomed.
 ‘We’ll work something out,’ Naomi tells Peter, intimating that the three of them could form a loose association.
 ‘That’s not real life,’ he says.
 ‘That kind of thing, what you’re talking about, life doesn’t work like that.’
-Rooney’s skill, evident in her earlier novels and perhaps even more so here, is that she takes you right along with her characters as they veer from gloom to delight and back again.
+Rooney’s particular skill, evident in her earlier novels and perhaps even more so here, is that she takes you right along with her characters as they veer from gloom to delight and back again.

 […] you have come to hold too loosely many other important things: the respect of your family, the admiration of your colleagues and acquaintances, even the understanding of your closest friends.
 Life, after all, has not slipped free of its netting.
 There is no such life, slipping free: life is itself the netting, holding people in place, making sense of things.
 It is not possible to tear away the constraints and simply carry on a senseless existence.
 People, other people, make it impossible.
 But without other people, there would be no life at all.

 The intellectual and philosophical preoccupations that infuse Rooney’s books—social hierarchies, late capitalism, moral ambiguity, how to find personal happiness in the face of global suffering—are present again in Intermezzo.
-Here, however, the mood seems more settled, less anxious—or at least acknowledges that such a state may be possible at some point in the future.
+Here, however, the mood seems more settled, less anxious—or at least there is an acknowledgment that such a state may be possible at some point in the future.
 ‘I want to do the right thing,’ Margaret says, as she and Ivan discuss their belief in God.
 ‘I get you, he says.
 To me, it seems like it might all be related.
 Like, I don’t know, to find beauty in life, maybe it’s related to right and wrong.’

 When it comes to form, too, Intermezzo represents an evolution.
 Rooney’s now familiar detached and omniscient style is pared down, controlled.
 Her characters’ thoughts are fragmentary, expressed in a skilfully executed stream of consciousness that is both opaque and oddly easy to understand, once you’ve tuned in.
-Particularly with Peter, whose brash confidence conceals an anxiety and a skittish intellect, the choppiness threatens to but never quite does obscure meaning:
+Particularly with Peter, whose brash confidence conceals an anxiety and skittish intellect, the choppiness threatens to but never quite does obscure meaning:

 In the morning, hiss of the iron, buttered bread roll, milligram of alprazolam, blue tie or green.
 Stands at the dining table rearranging his papers while the coffee cools, thoughts running rapid with broken phrases, details of argument, streams diverging and recrossing, hands clammy touching the pages.
 The point of law.
 To raise the question of.
 His briefcase then, bitter aftertaste, overcoat, and outside the chill wind of October moves through the leaves of trees.
 Wide grey streets around the Green, buses slowing to a stop, wheel and cry of gulls overhead.
 Leaves rustle over the park gates.